openSUSE/openSUSE-release-process/Alpha.md

 #### create schedule

 create a release shedule.

+Schedule is stored in https://github.com/openSUSE/openSUSE-release-process/schedule Simply copy Leap*schedule.txt file previous release and follow instructions in schedule/README.
+Make sure to commit changes to both .txt and .ics file

-Update https://en.opensuse.org/openSUSE:Roadmap
+Update https://en.opensuse.org/openSUSE:Roadmap with information from the new .txt file
+Note: The .ics file is used for integration of openSUSE-release-process with progress.opensuse.org (redmine)

 #### set up bugzilla queries
 Responsible: rel-mgmt